-Basic Information About The Value Of Rubies And Sapphires
+Basic Information About the Value of Rubies and Sapphires

-As far as where the stones are from, I don’t know of any ruby or sapphire which has a price premium attached to it solely on the basis of locale, except for Kashmir sapphires of known provenance.
-So, assuming your Serengeti rubies are really rubies, no matter where they are from, they would be graded based primarily on size, clarity, and color.
+As far as where the stones are from, I don’t know of any ruby or sapphire which has a price premium attached to it solely on the basis of locale, except for Kashmir sapphires or Burmese rubies of known provenance.
+So, assuming your Serengeti rubies are really rubies, no matter where they’re from, they would be graded based primarily on size, clarity, and color.
 Since rubies are usually included to some degree, color is the most important factor, assuming the inclusions aren’t preventing transparency.
-Cut would be a secondary consideration.
+The cut would be a secondary consideration.